The Roots of Mindfulness & Compassion:Sunday evening October 10th, through Sunday mid-day October 17th

 This retreat meets prerequisite requirements of a 5-day silent, guided retreat for the following teacher training programs:

 Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest

-Closes Sunday, October 18, at 3 PM.
+- Closes Sunday, October 17th by 2 PM.

 Payment plans are also available during registration (four equal monthly payments; no financing fee).

 COVID-19 Precautions: We ask that all participants be fully vaccinated to attend this event.
 In addition, Mask wearing in accordance with the current CDC guidelines and venue protocols - if more stringent - at the time of the event will be required.
 Please plan on bringing your masks.

 Please note: In the days leading up to the Retreat, if you experience any cold or flu symptoms or fever (even if mild), we request that you not attend and contact our office at: Office@mindfulnessnorthwest.com.